HowTo: 3D printing – Build a servo-controlled 125mm butterfly valve

 Side view of the valve flap with mounted valve flap clamp.

-So that the axis can later be rotated using the valve flap and properly jammed, an M3 threaded insert must first be inserted into the valve flap.
+So that the axis can later be properly clamped with the help of the valve flap, an M3 threaded insert must first be inserted into the valve flap.

-You can melt this thread insert into the valve flap with the help of a soldering iron until it …
+You can melt this thread insert into the valve flap with the help of a soldering iron until it...

-… sits flush in the valve flap.
+...sits flush in the valve flap.

-Mount the valve flap arm
+Mount valve flap arm

-You can see the required components in the picture.
+Pictured you can see the required components.

-First place the M3 threaded insert into the recess in the valve flap arm as shown.
+Now first insert the M3 threaded insert into the recess in the valve flap arm as shown.

 Then you can insert the M3x50 screw into the valve flap arm as shown.